malexanderlim/my-first-repo/readme.txt

 Learning Git is going well so far.
 The third line.
 Here's a new line in update-readme branch.
-It rained today in San Francisco.
+It sunned today in San Francisco.